FAQs

 -

-Objector is the UK’s first dual AI-powered platform that empowers individuals and communities with the tools and expertise to challenge property planning applications.
+Objector is the UK’s only multi-model AI-powered platform that empowers individuals and communities with the tools and expertise to challenge property planning applications.
 We level the playing field, making the objection process faster, smarter, and more effective without paying thousands in consultancy fees.

 -